Understanding your Profit and Loss statement

-Whatever it’s called, its main purpose is to list all your income and expenses, and the difference between the two – which is your profit or loss.
+The main purpose of your P&L is to list all your income and expenses, and the difference between the two.
+That’s your profit or loss – and how you know whether your business is on track.

 Acme Furniture Company Ltd